crossbario/autobahn-python/docs/reference/autobahn.asyncio.rst

 WebSocket Protocols and Factories
 ---------------------------------

-Base classes for WebSocket clients and servers using asyncio.
+Classes for WebSocket clients and servers using asyncio.

 .. autoclass:: autobahn.asyncio.websocket.WebSocketServerProtocol
     :members: